-Upon expiration of the Disability Benefits, an employee is eligible to apply for The City shall provide long-term disability (LTD) benefits which that provides for 2/367% of the employee's pre-disability earnings to a maximum of \$7,500\\$11,000 per month of paid benefits, subject to the terms of the contract with the carrier.
+The City shall provide long-term disability (LTD) benefits that provide 67% of the employee's pre-disability earnings to a maximum of \$11,000 per month of paid benefits, subject to the terms of the contract with the carrier.
 The premiums for such LTD insurance shall be paid by the City.